xmendez/wfuzz/docs/user/advanced.rst

 Slice
 """""""

-The --slice command line parameter in conjuntion with the described filter language allows you to filter a payload.
+The --slice command line parameter in conjunction with the described filter language allows you to filter a payload.
-The payload to filter, specified by the -z switch must preceed --slice comamand line parameter.
+The payload to filter, specified by the -z switch must precede --slice command line parameter.

 An example is shown below::